 Your blog is a great way of increasing your website traffic.
 Keeping your blog up to date with good quality content that helps your target customers will help to boost your website traffic in a number of ways.

 - Blogs can help support your attempt to rank on the results pages of search engines.
 Imagine what questions your customers might be asking, what challenges they may face, what they may have entered into Google, looking for answers.
-You can find more information on keyword research here.
+Read up on effective keyword research before you get started.

 - Use your blog as a way of answering your FAQs.
-Not only will you find your ranking increasing it will also be particularly helpful for your customers, encouraging them to click on more of your content and share it.
-Beyond your own team and your customers, you can also do research on niche forums or community sites e.g we love to find out what others are asking in our industry so we keep a close eye on what is happening at www.inbound.org and www.quora.com - check these out and out what other sites are relevant to you and your industry.
+Not only will you find your ranking increasing (especially if you use structured data for your FAQs) - but it will also be particularly helpful for your customers, encouraging them to click on more of your content and share it.
+FAQs are also a great way of allowing website visitors to qualify themselves.
+Beyond your own team and your customers, you can also do research on forums, community sites, and social listening tools like AnswerThePublic.

 - Share your blog content far and wide.
-Not only through your business and it’s social platforms but what about sharing it on industry new sites, online publications and more!
-Sujan Patel wrote a great article on Search Engine Journal which shared 15 places to share your content including:
+Not only through your business and its social platforms, but also through industry news sites and reputable online publications.
+Some great places to share your content include:

 - Your Email List

 - Niche-based Social Bookmarking sites

 Using social media to promote your content is one of the best ways in which your efforts can directly improve the traffic to your website.

 Social channels are a great platform for posting out compelling links to your content and building a brand personality.
 Building a social marketing strategy will take some effort, but here are a few pointers to get you started:

 - Start connecting with your target audience by engaging with their content and their questions.